-- Health and Medical Form please complete this form online prior to the first day of camp.
-FORM LINK - https://forms.gle/Vpj8cjPn1LqwFCsx8
+- Please complete the Health and Medical Form prior to the first day of camp.

-- Drop Off and Pick Up parents/guardians are required to drop off and pick up their kids every day of camp.
-If there are reasons preventing this from happening please contact the Program Director immediately to discuss.
+- Drop Off and Pick Up - parents/guardians are required to drop off and pick up their kids every day of camp.
+If there are reasons preventing this from happening, please contact the Programs Director immediately to discuss.

 - Parents/guardians and campers should stay in vehicles at the camp drop off location for our designated sign-in/sign-out instructor.

-- Pick Up - Our instructor will come by your vehicle and sign your camper out.
-Be prepared to show ID
+- At pick up, our instructor will come by your vehicle and sign your camper out.
+Please be prepared to show ID.

 - Only instructors, staff, and campers will be permitted to enter the camp facility.

-- Camp Location - Summer Camp these camps will be held at the Encinal Boat Ramp MAP- https://goo.gl/maps/CL8o7SDxAJ5fCgwH8
+- Camp Location - Summer Camp is held at the Encinal Boat Ramp, 190 Central Avenue, Alameda, CA 94501 - see map.

 - If you have any personal bottles of hand sanitizer for your child please give them one to use for camp.

-- Wetsuits and life jackets must go home with the camper(s) daily to be cleaned, dried, and brought back to camp the next day.
+- Wetsuits and life jackets must go home with campers daily to be cleaned, dried, and brought back to camp the next day.
 Rinse the suit with fresh water and hang to dry.
-Please bring a trash bag or something to bring wet gear home at the end of the day.
+Please bring a trash bag or something to bring wet gear home in at the end of each day.

-- High-risk campers, parents, family, and friends of participants attending camp should contact the Program Director immediately to discuss if participation in camp is right for your child.
+- Please contact the Programs Director immediately if you have a high-risk camper, parent, family member or friend to discuss whether participation in camp is right for your child.

-- An understanding of what COVID-19 is and why it is important to follow the camp COVID-19 Tribal Traditions (policy and procedures).
+- An understanding of what COVID-19 is and why it is important to follow the camp COVID-19 Tribal Traditions (policy and procedures, below).

 - Arrive in bathing suit attire under warm clothes.

-- Understand how important sunscreen and drinking water is, and why it is important to put it on and drink it when asked during camp.
+- Understand how important drinking water is, and why it is important to drink it when asked to do so during camp.

-- Cleaned wetsuit and lifejacket (provide by Mike’s Paddle)
+- Cleaned wetsuit and PFD (your own, or those provided by Mike’s Paddle)

 - Hand sanitizer

-- Medications your child takes (please note on the medical form)
+- Medications you need to take (please have you parents note any medications on the medical form)